AlgoMaster Logo

 Code

-The bottleneck here is sorting every substring from scratch.
-Each window overlaps with the previous one by k - 1 characters, but we throw all that information away and re-sort.
-What if we could update the window's character information incrementally instead of recomputing it?
+The bottleneck is sorting every substring from scratch.
+Each window overlaps the previous one by k - 1 characters, yet we discard all of that and re-sort.
+The next approach replaces sorting with frequency counts that update incrementally as the window slides.

 Approach 2: Frequency Map Comparison